FC St. Veit

-FC St. Veit was an Austria n association football club from Sankt Veit an der Glan, Carinthia.
+FC St. Veit was an Austrian association football club from Sankt Veit an der Glan, Carinthia.
 It was founded in 1989 as a merger of two local clubs, SV St. Veit/Glan, founded in 1950, and SC Amateure St. Veit/Glan, founded in 1966.
 It played in the Sixth Division, and in 2014 the team was renamed FC Alpe Adria until 2016 when it disbanded its senior team.